 - LL.M.
 Civil Law (University of Groningen)

 Houthoff advised Stichting Bedrijfstakpensioenfonds voor de Bouwnijverheid (BpfBOUW), the fourth largest pension fund in the Netherlands, managing assets of approximately EUR 55 billion, on several legal matters concerning its relationship with APG.
 The advice pertained to, among other things, the legal documentation of the asset management, fund management and fiduciary and other advisory services provided by APG to BpfBOUW on an ongoing basis.
-The advice also covered the negotiations on a new Dutch law fiduciary management agreement with APG.

 Advising the Pension Fund for the Medical Specialists, with assets under management of more than € 8 billion on, inter alia: